 Email marketing is as important and relevant as ever, but it’s harder for emails from brands to break through the inbox clutter.
 If you’re going to get noticed and earn the click, you need to break out the big design guns.

-After thousands of hours testing emails for clients across several industries, we’ve identified six key email design trends and best practices to help you drive higher engagement, purchase intent, and conversions in 2021 and beyond.
+After thousands of hours testing emails for clients across several industries, we’ve identified six key email design trends and best practices to help you drive higher engagement, purchase intent, and conversions.

 1. Captivate with custom photography